AI Policy Guide

 System Flexibility

-Today, nearly all AI systems could be categorized as artificial narrow intelligence, designed to perform a specific, limited function.
+Today, all AI systems can be categorized as artificial narrow intelligence, designed to perform a specific, limited function set.
+(Narrow AI is often alternatively referred to as “brittle.”)
 These AI systems can perform one or a few tasks with high quality but cannot perform tasks outside their discrete training.

-AI applications range from single purpose systems, such as OpenAI’s DALL·E image generator, to complex, albeit still limited, systems, such as driverless cars.
+AI applications range from single-purpose systems, such as OpenAI’s DALL·E image generator, to more complex systems such as driverless cars or even ChatGPT.
 Even within these narrow domains, AI can still suffer inflexibility.
-The more a system can deal with the unexpected corner cases in its domain, the higher its quality.
-Imagine a driverless car that is highly accurate, but only when road conditions are good.
-A driverless car could perform perfectly in most conditions, yet when it meets the rare and unexpected situation, say a tornado, it may not know the best course of action to protect the driver.
+Generalization refers to a system’s ability to “adapt properly to new, previously unseen data”—that is, it can flexibly adapt to novel scenarios it hasn’t been explicitly trained to handle.
+The more a system can generalize and deal with the unexpected corner cases in its domain, the higher its quality.
+Imagine a driverless car that is highly accurate but only in average, fair-weather road conditions.
+This car would perform perfectly in the majority of cases, yet when it meets a rare and unexpected situation—say, a tornado—it may not know the best course of action to protect the driver.

 How AI Works: Prerequisites